Annual Leave and Public Holidays in Qatar

 - Request your leave in writing and keep a copy of the request.

-- If your employer refuses your leave, file a complaint with the Ministry of Labour.
+- If your employer refuses your leave, file a complaint with the Ministry of Labour (16008).

-- Upon termination, you are entitled to payment for unused annual leave.
+- Upon termination, you are entitled to payment for unused annual leave — this is part of your final settlement.

-- Check your contract for any leave terms that are more generous than the law requires.
+- Check your contract for any leave terms that are more generous than the legal minimum.

 What should you NOT do?

 - Do not forfeit your leave.
-Unused leave should be taken or paid out.
+Unused leave should be taken or paid out — it does not simply disappear.

 - Do not accept unpaid leave when the law entitles you to paid leave.

 - Do not confuse sick leave with annual leave.
-They are separate rights.
+They are separate entitlements under the Labour Law.